How to reduce corporation tax in the UK

 Pay your own salary

-Paying yourself a salary is another clever way to reduce corporation tax.
+Paying yourself a salary can be a great way to reduce corporation tax.
+But it needs careful balancing with personal taxes.

 Salaries count as allowable expenses, which means they can be deducted from your business’s profits, reducing the total amount of tax you owe.